Episode 003 show notes

 4. Commit to spiritual disciplines.
 Daniel was continually in prayer and gave God credit for all things in his life.

-When discussing being a 50 denarii debtor or a 500 denarii debtor, Col Athens says Martin Lloyd-Jones’ series on Romans had a profound impact on how he saw himself and how sinful we really are.
+When discussing being a 50 denarii debtor or a 500 denarii debtor, Col Athens says Martyn Lloyd-Jones’ series on Romans had a profound impact on how he saw himself and how sinful we really are.